Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Create mobile geodatabase/README.md

 ## How to use the sample

 Tap on the map to add a feature symbolizing the user's location.
 Tap "View table" to view the contents of the geodatabase feature table.
-Once you have added the location points to the map, click on "Create and share mobile geodatabase" to retrieve the `.geodatabase` file which can then be imported into ArcGIS Pro or opened in an ArcGIS Runtime application.
+Once you have added the location points to the map, tap on "Create and share" to retrieve the `.geodatabase` file which can then be imported into ArcGIS Pro or opened in an ArcGIS Runtime application.

 ## How it works

-1. Create the `Geodatabase` from the mobile geodatabase location on file.
+1. Create the `AGSGeodatabase` from the mobile geodatabase location on file.
-2. Create a new `TableDescription` and add the list of `FieldDescription`s to the table description.
+2. Create a new `AGSTableDescription` and add the list of `AGSFieldDescription`s to the table description.
-3. Create a `GeodatabaseFeatureTable` in the geodatabase from the `TableDescription` using `Geodatabase.createTableAsync()`.
+3. Create a `AGSGeodatabaseFeatureTable` in the geodatabase from the `AGSTableDescription` using `AGSGeodatabase.createTable(with:completion:)`.
-4. Create a feature on the selected map point using `GeodatabaseFeatureTable.createFeature(featureAttributes, mapPoint)`.
+4. Create a feature on the selected map point using `AGSGeodatabaseFeatureTable.createFeature(attributes:geometry:)`.
-5. Add the feature to the table using `GeodatabaseFeatureTable.addFeatureAsync(feature)`.
+5. Add the feature to the table using `AGSGeodatabaseFeatureTable.add(_:completion:)`.
-6. Each feature added to the `GeodatabaseFeatureTable` is committed to the mobile geodatabase file.
+6. Each feature added to the `AGSGeodatabaseFeatureTable` is committed to the mobile geodatabase file.
-7. Close the mobile geodatabase to safely share the ".geodatabase" file using `Geodatabase.close()`
+7. Close the mobile geodatabase to safely share the `.geodatabase` file using `AGSGeodatabase.close()`

 ## Relevant API

-* ArcGISFeature
+* AGSArcGISFeature
-* FeatureLayer
+* AGSFeatureLayer
-* FeatureTable
+* AGSFeatureTable
-* FieldDescription
+* AGSFieldDescription
-* Geodatabase
+* AGSGeodatabase
-* GeodatabaseFeatureTable
+* AGSGeodatabaseFeatureTable
-* TableDescription
+* AGSTableDescription

 ## Additional information